Josef-Friedrich/mscxyz/README.rst

   usage: mscx-manager rename [-h] [-f RENAME_FORMAT] [-a] [-n]

-  Tokens and functions you can use in the format string (-f, --format):
+  Fields and functions you can use in the format string (-f, --format):

   Fields
   ======